 Key management personnel are those persons having the authority and responsibility for planning, directing and controlling the business activities of Mullen Group, including all of its directors along with certain executives.
-Directors are remunerated for services rendered in their capacity as directors by way of a combination of retainer fees and meeting attendance fees.
+Directors are remunerated for services rendered in their capacity as directors by way of a flat annual retainer fee.
 The overall compensation program for executives is comprised of base salary and benefits, annual profit share and share-based compensation payments.
 Executives of Mullen Group do not have formal employment contracts.
 Similar to the employment processes established for all Mullen Group employees, each executive's personnel file contains a memorandum outlining the basic terms of an executive's employment relationship with Mullen Group.
 Mullen Group has no agreement or arrangement with any executive for the payment of compensation in the case of resignation, retirement, or termination of employment, a change of control of Mullen Group or its Business Units or a change in an executive's responsibilities following a change of control.
 Key management personnel do not participate in a defined benefit or actuarial pension plan, however, key management personnel do participate in the Stock Option Plan.
-Total remuneration to key management personnel including directors' fees, salaries and benefits, annual profit share, and the value attributable to stock-based compensation expense was as follows: For more information, refer to Note 27.
+Total remuneration to key management personnel including directors' fees, salaries and benefits, annual profit share, and the value attributable to stock-based compensation expense was as follows: > For more information, refer to Note 27.

 Years Ended December 31

-Category 2022 2021
+Category 2023 2022

-Salaries and benefits (including profit share) \$ 2,223 \$ 1,578
+Salaries and benefits (including profit share) \$ 2,258 \$ 2,223

-Share-based payments 49 20
+Share-based payments 70 49

-Total \$ 2,272 \$ 1,598
+Total \$ 2,328 \$ 2,272

-Mullen Group had no outstanding amounts owing to or amounts receivable from directors or officers at December 31, 2022, and 2021, with respect to the overall compensation program for executives.
-As at December 31, 2022, directors and officers of Mullen Group collectively held 5,704,999 Common Shares (2021 - 5,590,625) representing 6.1 percent (2021 - 5.9 percent) of all Common Shares of the Corporation.
-As at December 31, 2022, directors and officers of Mullen Group held \$4.9 million (2021 - \$4.9 million) of Debentures under the same terms and conditions as those issued to unrelated third parties.
-The majority of the Debentures outstanding at December 31, 2022 were held by Murray K. Mullen (\$4.4 million).
+Mullen Group had no outstanding amounts owing to or amounts receivable from directors or officers at December 31, 2023, and 2022, with respect to the overall compensation program for executives.
+As at December 31, 2023, directors and officers of Mullen Group collectively held 5,812,839 Common Shares (2022 - 5,704,999) representing 6.6 percent (2022 - 6.1 percent) of all Common Shares of the Corporation.
+As at December 31, 2023, directors and officers of Mullen Group held \$4.9 million (2022 - \$4.9 million) of Debentures under the same terms and conditions as those issued to unrelated third parties.
+The majority of the Debentures outstanding at December 31, 2023 were held by Murray K. Mullen (\$4.4 million).
 Other than these \$4.9 million of Debentures, Mullen Group has no contracts with its key management personnel.